Social Media

 back

-Guide to SPED Schools, Early Intervention Centres, Inclusive & Special Needs Schools in Singapore
+Guide To SPED Schools, Early Intervention Centres, Inclusive & Special Needs Schools In Singapore

 Special needs school Singapore

-LearnPost Category - LearnLearn - Post Category - SchoolsSchoolsFamily LifePost Category - Family LifeFamily Life
+LearnPost Category - LearnLearn - Post Category - SchoolsSchools

 Looking for an inclusive or SPED school, early intervention centre or special needs school in Singapore?
-Consult our list to find the right one for your child
+Consult our list to find the right one for your child.

 Special education schools in Singapore (SPED) are part of a quickly evolving landscape, as 2019 marked the first year that Singaporean students with moderate-to-severe special needs were required to attend school under the government’s Compulsory Education framework.
-These days, younger learners and non-Singaporean students also have plenty of options for special education preschools and early intervention centres that can help differently-abled children thrive in supportive and safe environments – Singapore has 19 government-funded SPED schools, too!
-Alongside special education schools, inclusive schools, which are ‘mainstream schools’ where diverse students learn side by side in the same classroom with extra support offered, there is a notable culture shift towards neurodivergent acceptance and inclusion.
-Do note that there is some controversy around applied behaviour analysis (ABA) therapy to ‘fix’ autistic attributes and teach autistic kids skills to lessen problematic behaviour like self-harm.
-Some parents and the neurodiversity movement do not support the use of ABA therapy and instead seek out interventions that use neurodiverse-affirming approaches.
-As always, do your research to understand what therapy you feel would best suit your child.
-We discuss the different approaches. here.
+These days, younger learners and non-Singaporean students also have plenty of options for special education preschools and early intervention centres that can help differently-abled children thrive in supportive and safe environments – Singapore has 19 government-funded SPED schools, too, which you can view here.

 Wondering where to find a SPED school, inclusive preschool or an early intervention programme that will suit your child’s learning needs?
-We’ve rounded up a wide range of special needs schools in Singapore – from inclusive schools through to specialist special needs preschools and early prevention programmes – which cater to Singaporeans, Permanent Residents and non-Singaporean students of differing abilities unless stated otherwise.
+We’ve rounded up a wide range of special needs schools in Singapore – from inclusive schools to specialist special needs preschools and early prevention programmes – which cater to Singaporeans, Permanent Residents and non-Singaporean students of differing abilities unless stated otherwise.
 Keep scrolling for all the deets!

 Jump to: